inbalboa/gnome-prapor/README.md

 ## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPLv3) or later - see the [LICENSE](LICENSE) file for details.

 ## Changelog